anselb/Core-Git-Branching/Script.md

 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Ansel met the Unicorn King who granted him magic powers.
+Ansel went to the rehab center that he took the zombie zookeeper to and attempted to use his magic powers on the zombie.
+The zombie zookeeper turned back into human and everyone was happy.
 The end.

 ## Cast